-Single family residential subdivisions fronting on collector or arterial roads shall provide for interconnection to adjacent non-residential development unless approved by the County Engineer.
+Single family residential subdivisions fronting on collector or arterial roads shall provide for interconnection to adjacent non-residential development.

 E. No fence, wall, hedge, shrub, structure or other obstruction to vision, between a height of two and one-half feet and eight feet above the center line grades of the intersecting streets, shall be erected, placed or maintained within a triangle formed by the point of intersection of-right-of-way lines abutting a street and/or railroad right-of-way and the points located along the-right-of-way lines (use distance in table below) from the point of intersection.
-Refer to Table 6.11-1 and details in Section 7.3.1
+Refer to details in Article 7.

-Table 6.11-1 Sight Triangle
+Table 6.11-1 Sight Triangles